If you are searching for the journal for your research paper publication

 If this is your first time here at this blog, this blog is to develop your academic skills, and research, please share and subscribe to our blog so that it can reach all people in need, and for more E-content, for research support, you can find it on our website or you can also write us at email@example.com for a free consultation.

 If you find this article useful don’t forget to share it with others

 - What Is A DOI And Why Is It Important

 - How To Increase Your Citation Score, Simple Tips And Tricks

 - Author Order In A Research Paper | Author Weightage In Multi-Authored Research Paper

 - What is Author Platform | How to Build Best Author Platform

 General FAQ Related to Journal Metrics

-All of the indicators of metrics are based on the journals indexed by the Web of Science, can be found in the Journal Citation Reports, Google scholar and some on the Scopus based metrics can be obtained from the SCOPUS platform.
+All of the indicators of metrics are based on the journals indexed by the Web of Science, can be found in the Journal Citation Reports, and Google scholar, and some of the Scopus-based metrics can be obtained from the SCOPUS platform.

-Original metrics is the journal’s impact factor, which was founded in 1950 and is also available by means of the Thompson Reuters citation (JCR) Reports.
-Recently, a lot of the other free journals metrics, and statistics have been published, including CiteScore, Eigenfactor, and Google Scholar Data, SCImago Journal & Country Rank (SJR) and Source Normalized Impact per Paper (SNIP) etc
+Original metrics are the journal’s impact factor, which was founded in 1950 and is also available by means of the Thompson Reuters citation (JCR) Reports.
+Recently, a lot of the other free journals’ metrics and statistics have been published, including CiteScore, Eigenfactor, Google Scholar Data, SCImago Journal & Country Rank (SJR), and Source Normalized Impact per Paper (SNIP), etc

 They can be used to evaluate the impact of a journal, and this impact value of a journal is the official assessment and journals credit rating, which allows scientists and researchers to compare these journals in the scientific literature with other journals, magazines, and newsletters, etc